otacilio-psf/Chat-Gourmet-AI/README.md

 ### Monitoring metrics implementation

-For the database it use a Postgres cloud service [Neon](https://neon.tech/)
+For the database it use a Postgres:16

 For dashboarding it levarage Streamlit